100 Years of racetrack legends: 1927 - 1936

 Catalogued as the first living foal, Royal Chief was purchased on commission by Derek Gould for Christchurch businessman, A. K. Firth, who was making his first venture into the racing sport at the encouragement of his wife and daughter.

-Under Riccarton trainer Fred Jones, Royal Chief’s five wins as a two-year-old included the 1936 Great Northern Foal Stakes (G2) and an autumn hat-trick consisting of the 1937 WRC North Island Challenge Stakes (G3), CJC Champagne Stakes (L) and weight-for-age CJC Challenge Stakes (L) at Riccarton.
+Under Riccarton trainer Fred Jones, Royal Chief’s five wins as a two-year-old included the 1936 Great Northern Foal Stakes (Gr.2) and an autumn hat trick consisting of the 1937 WRC North Island Challenge Stakes (Gr.3), CJC Champagne Stakes (L) and weight-for-age CJC Challenge Stakes (L).

-Six wins were achieved at three , including the Wanganui and Avondale Guineas, the CJC New Zealand Derby (G1) and the 1938 WRC New Zealand St Leger (G2).
-He was, however, beaten by Courtcraft in the 1938 ARC Great Northern Derby (G2).
-In Australia at four, Royal Chief had three successive stakes wins in Sydney, the Chelmsford Stakes (G2), the Colin Stephen Stakes (L) and the 1938 AJC Metropolitan Hcp (G1).
-He placed second in two Group Ones, the MVRC 1938 WS Cox Plate and the VRC LKS Mackinnon Stakes, and ran fifth in the 1938 Melbourne Cup.
+Six wins at three included the Wanganui and Avondale Guineas, the CJC New Zealand Derby (Gr.1) and the 1938 WRC New Zealand St Leger (Gr.2).
+He was, however, beaten by Courtcraft in the 1938 ARC Great Northern Derby (Gr.1).